Alcohol at BID Events

-- Parking in the Central Business District is limited to two (2) hours from 9:00am-5:00pm and four(4) hours in the areas designated by metered pay stations.
+Parking in the Central Business District is limited to two (2) hours from 9:00am-5:00pm and four(4) hours in the areas designated by metered pay stations.
 More information can be found here.

 Collection Containers must be used to recycle newspapers, cardboard, plastics, metal, and glass.
 The containers should be placed out for collection after 6:00 pm the night before the scheduled collection day.

 In the central business district of Troy, recyclables are collected on Tuesdays.

 The City promotes the use of quality, aesthetically pleasing signs.
 The code is meant to protect public health and safety and to enable the public to easily identify buildings.
 Here are the steps to follow for displaying a new of altered sign:

 Apply to the Director of Code Enforcement for a work permit.
 For more information, click here.

 Complete a scaled site plan, a sign drawing with dimensions, and a detailed description of the sign.

 Submit application along with a $100 check (application fee).

 Planning Board and/or Zoning Board of Appeals approval may be necessary.